21st November 2024 Mumbles CC

 Cricket has been played in Mumbles village and the Gower Peninsula for more than 130 years.

-The Mumbles Cricket Club was formally established as a League side in 1925, the home ground being Underhill Park.
+The Mumbles Cricket Club was formally established as a League side in 1925, the home ground being the Council facility at Underhill Park.
 In the last 99 years the Club has seen many changes.
-However the most significant progress on and off the field has been in the last decade or so, with even more developments planned.
+However the most significant progress on and off the field has been in the last few decades or so, with future developments being discussed.

 The most important step was in 1975 when the current Marespool Ground was bought from the Duke of Beaufort.
 Marespool staged its first League game in 1979.
-Since then, the five-acre ground, privately owned and maintained, has undergone many changes including new nets, an electronic scorebox and numerous other onfield and Clubhouse additions.
-In 2012, the Clubhouse was extended, providing enhanced changing room & toilet facilities.
+Since then, the five-acre ground, privately owned and maintained, has undergone many changes including new nets, an electronic scorebox and numerous other on-field and Clubhouse additions.
+In 2012, the Clubhouse was extended into the car park, providing greatly enhanced washroom facilities, storage and changing rooms.

-Phase 2 of the Clubhouse extension, the upgrading of the social facilities by providing an all year round function room to replace the summer-only marquee, was completed at the start of the 2017 season.
-This Marespool Suite is capable of seating 100 plus, and features a new fully fitted kitchen.
-The club bar lounge was also refurbished whilst the car park was both extended, tarmacked and marked out.
+Phase 2 of the Clubhouse extension, the upgrading of the social facilities by providing an all year round function room to replace the smaller summer-only marquee, was completed at the start of the 2017 season.
+This Marespool Suite is capable of seating 100 plus, and features a commercially fitted kitchen.
+The Club bar and lounge was also refurbished whilst the car park was both extended, tarmacked and marked out.

-Significant investment continues to be made into the quality of the square and the outfield, and Marespool has been awarded Minor Counties status after staging Wales matches.
-The ground and clubhouse meet the high standards for the top tier South Wales Premier League where Mumbles will compete again in 2024.
+Significant investment continues to be made into the quality of the square and the outfield, and Marespool has been awarded Minor Counties status after staging Wales matches and Glamorgan 2nd XI 3-day Championship fixtures.
+The ground and clubhouse meet the high standards for the top tier South Wales Premier League where Mumbles will compete again in 2025.

-Mumbles Cricket Club also gained the prestigious ECB Clubmark Accreditation in 2007.
+Mumbles Cricket Club also gained the prestigious ECB Clubmark Accreditation in 2007, which has been reviewed and renewed ever since.

 The Club has not always been as successful and popular as it is today, as these snippets from the archives of over 100 years ago testify